Leibniz-HBI/factli/README.md

 An example of the JSON data can be viewed [here](https://github.com/CrowdTangle/API/wiki/Posts).

-## Ensure that twacapic is continuously running, even after restart
+## Ensure that factli is continuously running, even after restart
 If your system can run cronjobs, stop twacapic, run `crontab -e` and add the following to your crontab:

 ```cron